trungle14/MrGreen-JekyllTheme/_posts/2023-11-01- Shallow vs. Deep Neural Network.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_What_is_this1
+lng_pair: id_consumer
-title: "Shallow vs. Deep Neural Network"
+title: " Vietnam's Consumer Finance Challenges: A Roadmap Through Uncertain Waters P1"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Jekyll
+author: Trung Le
 # multiple category is not supported
-category: jekyll
+category: Sharing
 # multiple tag entries are possible
 tags: [jekyll, example post, sample, test]
 # thumbnail image for post